Library > Demand Gen vs. Lead Gen

 Demand Generation: The art of attraction

-Demand generation is about creating awareness and interest in your product or service.
+Demand generation (demand gen) is about creating awareness and interest in your product or service.
 It's not just about reaching people who are already looking for a solution like yours; it's about sparking interest in those who didn’t even know they had a problem you could solve.

 In the B2B world, demand gen is crucial for establishing your brand’s presence and positioning yourself as a go-to resource.